 Information Other than the Standalone Financial Statements and Auditors ReportThereon

 The Banks management and Board of Directors are responsible for the otherinformation.
 The other information comprises the information included in the BanksAnnual report but does not include the standalone financial statements and ourauditors report thereon.
 The Banks Annual report is expected to be madeavailable to us after the date of this auditors report.

 Our opinion on the standalone financial statements does not cover the other informationand we will not express any form of assurance conclusion thereon.

 In connection with our audit of the standalone financial statements our responsibilityis to read the other information identified above when it becomes available and in doingso consider whether the other information is materially inconsistent with the standalonefinancial statements or our knowledge obtained in the audit or otherwise appears to bematerially misstated.

-The Board of Directors is also responsible for overseeing the Bank's financialreporting process.
+The Board of Directors are also responsible for overseeing the Banks financialreporting process.

 Report on other legal and regulatory requirements

 The standalone balance sheet and the standalone profit and loss account have been drawnup in accordance with the provisions of Section 29 of the Banking Regulation Act 1949 andSection 133 of the Act.